qwertyuiop1379/generic-chip8-interpreter/README.md

 # generic-chip8-interpreter
 A generic chip8 interpreter I created as an entry level project into writing emulators

+Doesn't have sound yet, probably never will unless I get off my lazy ass and do it

 # Usage
 To compile, you will need SDL2.